SinaLewis/DnD_session/docs/worldbuilding/people/aurora.md

 ## Aurora

+A half-fey (fey-blood) wood elf druid (co-opted into the party healer).
 Joined the party while searching for her love who was lost after he left on a mission.

+Died during a fight with a young blue dragon and was revived by a cult using fairy tears and a dragon heart.